 - Growth curve generally slower and more gradual than a “TikTok effect”.

-- Strong competition, difficult to "stand out from the crowd" without investing in quality.
+- Strong competition, difficulty in “standing out from the crowd” without qualitative investment.

 - More expensive advertising campaigns with sometimes selective entries.